 This game will give you a new and fun way to facilitate a retrospective, as well as …Click for more information

-User stories are a tool that helps software teams understand what a customer needs.
+(Slides) User stories are a tool that helps software teams understand what a customer needs.
 So what happens when they are written badly, or misleading?
 The wrong things get built, there is confusion and wastage.
-In this talk, find out how to write great user stories that get everyone working together to build the things that …Click for more information
+In this talk, find out how to write great user stories that get everyone working together to build …Click for more information

 It turns out change need not be full of pain and suffering.
 What’s more, the pain can be managed and the suffering is purely optional.